CDCgov/tostadas/README.md

         * commands_used

 ### Understanding Pipeline Outputs:
-The pipeline outputs inlcude:
+The pipeline outputs include:
 * metadata.tsv files for each sample
 * separate fasta files for each sample
 * separate gff files for each sample
 * separate tbl files containing feature information for each sample
 * submission log file
     * This output is found in the submission_outputs file in your specified output_directory
-    * If the file can not be found you can run the only_update_submission entrypoint for the pipeline
+    * If the file can not be found you can run the `only_update_submission` entrypoint for the pipeline

 ## Parameters:
 Default parameters are given in the nextflow.config file.
 This table lists the parameters that can be changed to a value, path or true/false.